Compare Pet Insurance in New Zealand

 Per-Condition or Per-Illness Limits

-Many policies have per-condition limits (typically $3,000-$8,000) capping claims for each specific condition over the policy lifetime.
+Many policies have per-condition limits capping claims for each specific condition over the policy lifetime.
 Chronic conditions like diabetes, arthritis, or allergies requiring ongoing treatment can quickly reach per-condition limits, after which you pay all future treatment costs for that condition.

 Waiting Periods